chrisjamiecarter/coding-tracker/README.md

 - [x] Tells the user the required date and time input format and not allow any other format.
 - [x] Has a configuration file that contains the database connection string.
 - [x] Stores and retrieve data from a real database.
-- [x] Creates a sqlite database, if one isn’t present, when the application starts.
+- [x] Creates a sqlite database, if one isnâ€™t present, when the application starts.
-- [x] Creates a table in the database, if one isn’t present, where Coding Sessions will be logged.
+- [x] Creates a table in the database, if one isnâ€™t present, where Coding Sessions will be logged.
 - [x] Shows the user a menu of options.
 - [x] Allows users to insert, delete, update and view Coding Sessions.
 - [x] Has a "CodingSession" class in a separate file, which contains the properties of a coding session: Id, StartTime, EndTime, Duration.